Postal Reading group

 While admiring Mary’s resourcefulness, I was rather surprised by her lack of thought on occasions.
 While careful not to give too many secrets away to Jem (who probably knew more than he admitted anyway), she was remarkably open with the vicar of Altarnun, despite his rather creepy manner, and his remarkably suspicious departure immediately before the attack on the coach (p.
 170).
 Equally, Mary made many errors having managed to escape from the coach, only to fall into the hands of the pedlar (p.181).
 Admittedly she is conscious of some of these mistakes, so perhaps the desire to find out more proved to be the stronger impulse.

 In fairness, Mary probably felt that she had little option but to trust the vicar of Altarnun, but even though she was aware of his unusual manners, there was little thought given to questioning his motives.
 Certainly by the time that Mary met him for the second time, only to be attacked shortly after he left, my suspicions were aroused.
 I thought the illustration depicting his congregation as sheep was a delightful piece of imagery (p.
 261); after all, the Bible talks about separating the sheep from the goats, and ordained ministers are often seen as shepherds tending their ‘flock’.
 The implication being that, all too often, independent thought is not encouraged in the Church.
 He also makes some good points when he says: “The silence is gone, even on the hills.
 I thought to find it in the Christian Church, but the dogma sickened me”.
-Many would probably agree, witness the increasing interest in ‘alternative’ religions promise a stronger connection with the natural world.
+Many would probably agree, witness the increasing interest in ‘alternative’ religions which promise a stronger connection with the natural world.
 While I might have had considerable sympathy for a priest who had lost their faith, the author destroyed that with his involvement as the leader of the whole smuggling operation.
 Of course, whether “the old pagan barbarism” was indeed “naked and clean” (p.
 277) remains a matter of debate.

 In summary, Jamaica Inn shares some of the features common to Du Maurier’s other work, such as bold and resourceful female characters.
 In comparison with Frenchman’s Creek, this is a rather different story, with a more realistic (if less action packed) plot and well drawn characters.
 While there is much to admire in Mary, I personally found her relationship with Jem to be surprising and out of character, but perhaps that’s just me.
 Similarly, the Vicar of Altarnun makes a thought provoking character, even if his involvement makes him rather less admirable.
 Overall, despite a few minor quibbles, this is a well written book which I enjoyed despite having previously struggled with the genre.